NAME

 DESCRIPTION

 Note: this page describes the raw Linux system call interface.
 The wrapper function provided by libaio uses a different type for the ctx_id argument.
-See NOTES.
+See VERSIONS.

 The io_cancel() system call attempts to cancel an asynchronous I/O operation previously submitted with io_submit(2).
 The iocb argument describes the operation to be canceled and the ctx_id argument is the AIO context to which the operation was submitted.
 If the operation is successfully canceled, the event will be copied into the memory pointed to by result without being placed into the completion queue.